reca1c1trant/NUS-SWS-project/README.md

 # NUS-Summer-Workshop

-The repository for the 2024 NUS Summer Workshop (SWS3002) includes several key components to aid in the analysis and presentation of your simulation project.
+The repository for the 2024 NUS Summer Workshop (SWS3002) includes several key components to aid in the analysis and presentation of this simulation project.
 Here's a brief overview of each component:

 1. **`input & OA.ipynb`**:
    This Jupyter notebook is used to import data, perform output analysis, and conduct hypothesis testing.
-Ensure that all necessary libraries and datasets are correctly referenced and that your analysis is thorough and well-documented.

 2. **`draw.ipynb`**:
-   This notebook is designated for creating important visualizations for your presentation.
-Make sure the plots and graphs are clear, well-labeled, and effectively communicate your findings.
+   This notebook is designated for creating important visualizations for presentation.

 3. **`NUS Summer Workshop.pptx`**:
    This PowerPoint presentation is intended for the final report and presentation.
-Ensure that it is comprehensive, visually appealing, and aligned with the content from your analysis and simulations.

 4. **`Model for Presenting.doe`**:
-   This is your Arena simulation model file.
-It should be checked and debugged thoroughly.
-Ensure that it runs correctly and that the results are consistent with your analysis and presentation.
+   This is the Arena simulation model file.
+Please check this file in conjunction with with `NUS Summer Workshop.pptx`.

 ### Contributors: